ravirasadiya/docs/docs/validator_guide/validator_staking_guide.md

 ### Step 6 - Check data

-You can check “Managed PLS, Public key List Rewards, Reward Details” in `My Data` page and check the pool data in the `Pool Data` page after 32 PLS staked successfully.
-This may take time to update while in a `pending` state.
+You can check your Managed PLS and Public key List Rewards on `My Data` page and check the pool data in the `Pool Data` page after 32 PLS staked successfully i.e `Active`.
+While the validator is in a `pending` state the values may not reflect the updated amounts.

 ![Vouch PLS Staking Validator](/validator/vouchvalidator_12.png)